alphagov/govuk-rfcs/draft-rfc-ordered-link-types.md

 _ **Related** _ links are another set of links that can be manually ordered at the moment, for example on&nbsp;[https://www.gov.uk/set-up-business](https://www.gov.uk/set-up-business)&nbsp;the links are manually ordered by relevance rather than A-Z.

-In the future, we may want to change the way we represent the stages in a service (for example&nbsp;[https://www.gov.uk/browse/business/setting-up](https://www.gov.uk/browse/business/setting-up)) to make it easier for service designers to draw a path through the content without having to update all the individual pages separately.
-Ordered lists might be one way to represent this information.

 # Proposal&nbsp;

 It should be possible to define, for each link type, whether the links are ordered or unordered.